-Hard drives are also known as hard disks drives because the platters they employ are disc-shaped.
+Hard disk drive are also known as hard disk drives because the platters they employ are disc-shaped.
 Each platter is coated in a special thin film of magnetic material whose field can be flipped when an external magnetic field is applied.
 This film is further divided into separate segments that each store a single bit of data.

 This is similar to what happens when you bring a magnet near a piece of iron.
 The iron will pick up a slight magnetic orientation as its field is realigned by the magnet’s field.
 In the case of a hard drive, the read-write head mounted on the moving read-write arm applies the field to write a bit.

 The platters spin in place at high speeds that are well upwards of 4,500 rotations per minute.
-This permits the arm’s read and write heads to access different parts of the platter and perform operations extremely rapidly.
+This permits the arm’s read and write data heads to access different parts of the platter and perform operations extremely rapidly.

-Of course, hard drives aren’t just platters, arms, actuators and high-speed motors.
-All this specialized hardware requires precise control circuitry that not only maintains the operation of the disk but also ensures that data gets transferred to other parts of the computer correctly.
+Of course, hard disk drive aren’t just platters, arms, actuators and high-speed motors.
+All this specialized hardware requires precise control circuitry that not only maintains the operation of the hard disk but also ensures that data gets transferred to other parts of the computer correctly.

 As you might expect, such complex systems also have the potential for numerous kinds of hard drive problems.
 At TTR Data Recovery, we keep up with hard drive technology so that we can help you bounce back from faults no matter which parts of your drives they impact.
 Learn more by visiting us online or checking out our resources.

 Using Magnetism To Store Information

-Hard drives basically use magnetism to store your data – A thin film inside the hard drive is made from a ferromagnetic material and it is being magnetized.
-The magnetization transitions are what make the data in the hard drive readable.
+Hard disk basically use magnetism to store your data – A thin film inside the hard disk drive is made from a ferromagnetic material and it is being magnetized.
+The magnetization transitions are what make the data in the hard disk drive readable.

 The magnetization direction changes and this is what you consider as the binary data bits.
 Encoding schemes like run-length limited encoding get to encode the data of a user.
 This later decided how the magnetic transitions will represent the data.